user7217/OxygenTracker/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Code style: Add comprehensive comments to all code files going forward for better maintainability and understanding.
 Dashboard design: Clean and simple dashboard with core functionality only.
 Complex tools (bulk operations, barcode generator, calculator) removed.
 Metrics moved to separate dedicated tab for users who want detailed analytics.
 Email functionality: SendGrid integration added for sending admin statistics reports via email.
 Accessible from metrics page for administrators.
 Cylinder management: Enhanced with customer-wise filtering, rental tracking with start dates and duration calculation, touch-screen optimization with larger fonts and buttons for mobile/tablet use.
 Card-based layout for better touch interaction.
 Data archiving: Automatic archiving system for old data (6+ months) to maintain performance.
 Admin-only feature with backup file creation.
 Rental duration filtering: Added 1, 6, and 12 month filters to identify long-term rentals in cylinders view.
+Data import: Email is optional for customers, location defaults to "Warehouse" for cylinders, status defaults to "Available" for cylinders when importing from Access databases.